bendeivide/book-ciriegola/docs/03-ffloramist.md

 A questão da consciência
 É o que faz a diferença
-Só assim refnascerá de novo
+Só assim renascerá de novo
 As margaridas na favela

 Notícias do Pará